Record players and phonographs

 effect.
 Here's how he solved the problem of storing and playing back

 Photo: How do you make an alien die of laughter?
 In the mid-1970s, when LP records were still considered the height of musical technology, the Voyager spacecraft blasted into space carrying gold-colored LP records containing various sound recordings of life on Earth, including greetings in 60 Earth languages and various snippets of music.
 Why did we think this was a good idea?
 If alien life forms had already evolved beyond crude mechanical sound recordings, as we have now done on Earth, presumably they'd have found our LPs utterly primitive as they struggled to play them on their intergalactic iPods?
 And if not, would they even have been able to play them at all?
-Photo by NASA Jet Propulsion Laboratory courtesy of Great Images in NASA.
+Photo by NASA Jet Propulsion Laboratory courtesy of NASA on the Commons.

 How can you store sound without magnetism or electricity?